candostyavuz/candost_DamnVulnerableDefi/README.md

 Still, this exploit wouldn't be possible if there was only one oracle key leaked.

 **Takeaway:** Never leak private keys.
 Period.

+# 8- Puppet:
+**Issue:** Lending pool collateral is dependent on `constant product formula` for ETH price of the token in AMM.
+This is a bad idea because price of ETH can easily be manipulated by changing the amount of exchange token.
+The goal is draining as much ETH as possible from the exchange (by swapping with DVT tokens) so that `_computeOraclePrice()` will result in much small number.
+So 100K $DVT in the lending pool can be borrowed with much less ETH collateral instead of 200K $ETH.

+**My Exploit Pattern:** Prior to the swap, the collateral deposit required is 200K $ETH.
+To lower this amount, the `_computeOraclePrice()` function, which calculates the ratio between the ETH balance and DVT token balance on the Uniswap Pair, needs to be altered.
+By swapping 1000 $DVT for $ETH on the automated market maker (AMM) exchange, the required ETH collateral for borrowing all $DVT tokens is reduced to 19,6643.
+With an initial balance of 25 $ETH, the attacker has sufficient collateral to drain the pool.

+**Takeaway:** Using the AMM price in an on-chain pool poses a high level of risk and requires a different approach.
+In addition to the lack of liquidity, if the pool has higher liquidity, it could be vulnerable to a flash loan attack, resulting in similar negative outcomes.